Who can import medicines?

 Institutions that may apply for importation of unregistered medicines under the provisions of Section 75 of MASCA include individuals, hospitals, clinics and non-governmental organizations.
 This applies when a need arises for a certain medicine which they know to be of clinical significance but is unavailable in the country.
 This can be for named patients or for hospital use.
 For institutions, the application should be written on the letterhead of the institution stating the unregistered medicine(s), the quantity to be imported, strength of the medicine, dosage form, and manufacturer of the medicine and the name of the importer.
 For individuals, applicants should complete application form LEF17.
 To download it click here.

-Additional provisions for importation of medicines are provided in circular 4 of 2019 Link to Circular 4 of 2019
+Additional provisions for importation of medicines are provided in circular 23 of 2022

 Importation of Precursor Substances